Environmental Impact Assessment Ordinance

 Impact Assessment

-2.6 Preservation in totality will be a beneficial impact and will enhance the cultural and socio-economical environment if suitable measures to integrate the sites of cultural heritage into the proposed project are carried out.
+2.6 Preservation in totality will be a beneficial impact and will enhance the cultural and socio-economic environment if suitable measures to integrate the sites of cultural heritage into the proposed project are carried out.

 Mitigation Measures

-2.10 Mitigation measures shall not be recommended or taken as de facto means to avoid conservation and preservation of sites of cultural heritage.
+facto means to avoid conservation and preservation of sites of cultural heritage.
 They must be proved beyond all possibilities to be the only practical course of action.

-2.11 Designs, layouts, external treatments, colour and texture of materials, but not limiting to such, shall be worked out for the integration of the sites of cultural heritage to be preserved in whole or in part into the proposed project.
+2.10 Designs, layouts, external treatments, colour and texture of materials, but not limiting to such, shall be worked out for the integration of the sites of cultural heritage to be preserved in whole or in part into the proposed project.

-2.12 For total destruction, a comprehensive and practical rescue plan must be worked out.
+2.11 For total destruction, a comprehensive and practical rescue plan must be worked out.
 This is also applicable to sites of cultural heritage where only partial preservation is proposed.

 3. Potential Contaminated Land Issues

-8. dumping ground and landfill
+- municipal solid waste dumping ground and landfill

-3.1.2 Based on an endorsed CAP, the applicant shall conduct a contamination assessment and compile a Contamination Assessment Report (CAR) for the Director's review.
-During the preparation of the CAR, if land contamination is confirmed, a Remediation Action Plan (RAP) shall be prepared. the RAP and the CAR shall be submitted as a combined report to the Director for approval, referencing the corresponding CAP.
+3.1.1 If the above land uses are identified, the applicant shall conduct a site appraisal to identify the potential contamination sources that may have impacted the site.
+If potential land contamination sources are identified at the site, the applicant shall plan and conduct site investigation for contamination assessment, and then compile a Contamination Assessment Report (CAR) revealing the site investigation findings for the Director's review.
+During the preparation of the CAR, if land contamination due to anthropogenic activities is confirmed, a Remediation Action Plan (RAP) shall be prepared.
+The CAR and RAP can be submitted as a combined report to the Director for endorsement.

 3.3 For development or re-development projects adjacent to landfill, the applicant shall note the following additional specific requirements when the need for a landfill gas (LFG) hazard assessment is confirmed: